Tag: evanglism

 1) Do you feel free in the Holy Spirit?
 What does that mean to you?

-2) What are your thoughts about the River of Life being deeper and wider away from the temple of God?
+2) What are your thoughts about the River of Life being deeper and wider away from the of God?
 What does that mean in regards to how you live?

 3) You have been commissioned.
-What is your response to that?
+What is your to that?
 How do you fulfill your commission?
 How do you see fulfilling their commission?